-- List any support your academic unit or any other funding source is providing for this effort (e.g. secretarial support, graduate research assistant, partial departmental funding, reduction in other assignments, etc.) - If "Other DU Labor" includes faculty or staff stipends (including summer salary) you must include a section in the Budget Justification about how the work goes above and beyond current DU responsibilities. - Please use University fringe rates for students or faculty (non-benefitted summer salary only), available here. - Travel in excess 20% of the total project budget must be justified in budget narrative.
+- List any support your academic unit or any other funding source is providing for this effort (e.g. secretarial support, graduate research assistant, partial departmental funding, reduction in other assignments, etc.) - Please refer to Student Employment's Pay Rates & Position Classifications when setting an hourly rate for student employees. - If "Other DU Labor" includes faculty or staff stipends (including summer salary) you must include a section in the Budget Justification about how the work goes above and beyond current DU responsibilities. - Please use University fringe rates for students or faculty (non-benefitted summer salary only), available here. - Travel in excess 20% of the total project budget must be justified in budget narrative.